fetchai/uAgents/docs/booking-demo.md

 fund_agent_if_low(restaurant.wallet.address())
 ```
 The protocols `query_proto` and `book_proto` are built from message handlers in the same way as agents.
-See [query protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/query.py) and [book protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/book.py) for the details and logic behind these protocols, but for now we will simply import the.
+See [query protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/query.py) and [book protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/book.py) for the details and logic behind these protocols, but for now we will simply import them.
+You will need to add these files inside a `protocols` folder in the same directory you are running your agent.
+See [agent protocols](agent-protocols.md) for more information.
 Next we build the restaurant agent from these protocols and set the table availability information.

 ```python